-Project Impact Criteria - Project Rationale & Strategic Fit Key QuestionWhat will assessors considerScoreComments and justification Does the proposed project fit with How does the project rationale align with the /10 the strategic aims of BEAR Phase 4?
-BEAR Phase 4 aims?
+Project Impact Criteria - Project Rationale & Strategic Fit Key Question What will assessors consider Score Comments and justification Does the proposed project fit with How does the project rationale align with the /10 the strategic aims of BEAR Phase 5?
+BEAR Phase 5 aims?
 I.e. has the application Will the proposed project demonstrated how the project will reduce NOx contribute to NOx and PM and PM emissions? emissions in AQMA's/LEZ's?
 How long are chosen vehicles to be employed following retrofit?

-Project Impact Criteria - Deliverabilit - 11

-Key Question What will assessors consider Score Comments and justification

-Can the project be delivered within Project Management /10

-six months?
-Does the application provide realistic costs,

-targets and timeframes for delivery?
-Have

-appropriate milestones have been identified

-and target dates set?
-E.g. can retrofitting be

-completed by 31 March 2022?
+Key Question What will assessors consider Score Comments and justification Can the project be delivered within the timescales ? i.e. in 2022/23 financial year.
+Project Management Does the application provide realistic costs, targets and timeframes for delivery?
+Have /10 comments and justification appropriate milestones have been identified and target dates set?
+E.g. can retrofitting be completed by 31 March 2023?
 Have risks been identified and assessed?

-Ownership and permission

-Are there any ownership issues and lease

-agreements in place that might affect the

-delivery of the project?
-E.g. an operator leasing

-vehicles

-Organisational capacity

-Does the applicant demonstrate it has the

-capacity required to deliver the project, and the

-on-going reporting commitments?
-E.g. can

-vehicles be taken off the road to enable

-retrofitting without impact to service delivery?

-Community benefits

-Are there wider benefits in the delivery of the

-project ?
+How does the applicant monitor and maintain the systems fitted to ensure these perform effectively for the 5 year period?
+Ownership and permission Are there any ownership issues and lease agreements in place that might affect the delivery of the project?
+E.g. an operator leasing vehicles Organisational capacity Does the applicant demonstrate it has the capacity required to deliver the project, and the on-going reporting commitments?
+E.g. can vehicles be taken off the road to enable retrofitting without impact to service delivery?
+Community benefits Are there wider benefits in the delivery of the project ?